geoserver/geoserver/doc/en/user/source/extensions/csw/features.rst

 * GetDomain
 * DescribeRecord

+(Starting with GeoServer 2.9.x, a new vendor operation has been added: :ref:`DirectDownload <directdownload>`)

 The Internal Catalog Store supports filtering on both full x-paths as well as the "Queryables" specified in GetCapabilities.

 Catalog stores